Scouting in Mississippi: Chickasaw Council

 The Chickasaw Council serves Scouts in Tennessee and Arkansas, as well as Mississippi.
 The Delta Area Council of west Mississippi and their Koi Hatachie lodge 345, Order of the Arrow, merged into Chickasaw Council in the early 1990s.

 Choctaw Area Council

 The Choctaw Area Council serves youth in east Mississippi and west Alabama, with the council office located in Meridian, Mississippi.
-The Choctaw Area Council camp is Camp Binachi, and the council's name refers to the Choctaw nation.
+The Choctaw Area Council camp is Camp Binachi.

 History

 The Meridian Council (#302) was founded in 1920, and in 1935 changed its name to the Choctaw Area Council (#302).